 SUPPORTERS WITH DISABILITIES

-• The Club provides a variety of viewing positions for use exclusively by non-ambulant disabled spectators and their assistants together with an unlimited number of seats for other ambulant disabled supporters.
 Our disabled supporters should contact the ticket office supervisor for any ticketing enquiries (0844 576 1910 options 1, 2) and the General Manager for any other disability related matters (01202 726309).
-On match days, we have dedicated disability stewards who are based in our Legends Cafe in the main stand, to assist supporters.
+On match days, we have dedicated disability stewards who are based in our Legends foyer in the main stand, to assist supporters.
 In addition, there is an East Stand Club Room for use by disabled supporters on a match day.
 Ambulant disabled supporters are able to request seats in any part of the ground.

 ACCOMMODATING AWAY SUPPORTERS

 • The Club abides by Football League Regulations governing the allocation of tickets to visiting clubs.

 • The Club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters for comparable accommodation.
 In particular our concessionary rates offered to over 65s, U16s, students and disabled supporters apply to supporters of a visiting club.

 • At least one new change of kit will be released every year.